 I am a PhD candidate at the Music Technology Group of Universitat Pompeu Fabra in Barcelona under the supervision of Dr. Xavier Serra.
-My work focuses on audio dataset creation, audio signal representations and deep learning for sound event recognition.
-My thesis is partially funded by a 2017 Google Faculty Research Award for the creation of the Freesound Dataset (FSD).
+My work focuses on audio dataset creation and deep learning for sound event recognition.
+My thesis is partially funded by two Google Faculty Research Awards (2017 & 2018) for the creation and exploitation of the Freesound Dataset (FSD).

-I am also involved in the teaching of one undergraduate course (Sound and Music Processing) and I am a teaching assistant in Coursera’s Audio Signal Processing for Music Applications.
+I have also been involved in the teaching of one undergraduate course (Sound and Music Processing) and in Coursera’s Audio Signal Processing for Music Applications as teaching assistant.
 I graduated from Technical University of Madrid (Spain) in Telecommunications Engineering and received my Master’s degree in Engineering Acoustics from Aalborg University (Denmark).

 In this web you will find information about me and my work, the research that I do and some other possibly interesting stuff.